Nesvilab/MSFragger/tutorial_silac.md

 ## Output
-Each experiment have a folder containing various files.
-Among them `psm.tsv`, `ion.tsv`, `peptide.tsv`, and `protein.tsv` files that are human readable and can be used for downstream analysis.
+For each experiment, the results folder contains various files.
+As with any typical FragPipe analysis, among them are `psm.tsv`, `ion.tsv`, `peptide.tsv`, and `protein.tsv` files.
 Entries in these files have been filtered with user defined FDR threshold.
-The chemical labels are shown as variable modifications.
+The SILAC (or similar) modifications are shown as variable modifications.
+For SILAC (and similar) samples they may not be sufficient as they do not provide linked (Light/Heavy) abundances at each (ion/peptide/protein) level.
+Instead, as for label-free data, each PSM/ion/peptide is considered independently, and the protein file shows combined protein intensity based on all peptides, regardless of the label/sample status.

-There are also two files designed for chemical labelling exclusively: `ion_label_quant.tsv` and `peptide_label_quant.tsv`.
-Entries in these two files are paired light and heavy peptides/ions.
+Thus, for SILAC (and related) data, IonQuant has been extended to generate two additional files, designed for labelled data exclusively: `ion_label_quant.tsv` and `peptide_label_quant.tsv`.
+Entries in these two files correspond to those in 'ion.tsv' and 'peptide.tsv' files, respecively, but are presented in a paired (Light/Heavy) format.
+The users will likely find these two files more useful when analyzing SILAC data.
+At present, however, IonQuant does not generate a similar protein-level file (we are working to add a similar protein-level, paired quantification file in a future release of IonQuant).